jpalladino84/Python-Roguelike-Framework/README.md

 Keep in mind when contributing that the goal of this framework is that it should be easy to use and configure for newcomers, but also powerful for advanced users.
-- Any new features added should be made available to configure through a `config.py`
 - Features should be well documented

 ## Further Reading